Every Day Hurts

 "Every Day Hurts" is a song by British band Sad Café, from their third album Facades.
 It was released as a single in 1979 and became their biggest hit, reaching No. 3 on the UK Singles Chart, with a total of 12 weeks on the chart.

-"Every Day Hurts" was among the top 20 best-selling singles in Britain in 1979, outselling multiple UK number one hits that year.
+"Every Day Hurts" was among the top 20 best-selling singles in Britain in 1979.